apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 all interactions with the S3 bucket(s) must be through S3A clients sharing the same Metadata Store**

+#### TTL metadata expiry

-It can be configured how long a directory listing in the MetadataStore is considered as authoritative.
-If `((lastUpdated + ttl) <= now)` is false, the directory  listing is no longer considered authoritative, so the flag will be removed on `S3AFileSystem` level.
+It can be configured how long an entry is valid in the MetadataStore **if the authoritative mode is turned off**, or the path is not configured to be authoritative.
+If `((lastUpdated + ttl) <= now)` is false for an entry, the entry will be expired, so the S3 bucket will be queried for fresh metadata.
+The time for expiry of metadata can be set as the following:

 ```xml
 <property>